-Solving the Crisis of Capitalism and Democracy
+Solving Crises in Capitalism and Democracy

-Book Release: June 20, 2025
+Book Release: June 21, 2025

 A must-read for policymakers, business leaders, academics, and engaged citizens, this book provides a roadmap to a more resilient, equitable, and sustainable future.